dwarvesf/playbook/operations/checklists/artifact-checklist.md

     - [ ]  Flow, activity or state machine diagrams for core or complex features
     - [ ]  README
         - [ ]  Project description
-        - [ ]  How to install & run source (should actually run source from the instruction)
+        - [ ]  How to install and run source (should actually run source from the instruction)
         - [ ]  How to contribute (coding convention, source structure or architect explain…)
     - [ ]  .env document
     - [ ]  Document potential issues, roadblocks, tech debt…

+### Why do we need artifacts?
+- Track the project’s progress against the plan, making it easier to manage and control
+- Future team members can learn from past projects, understanding the decisions made, the problems faced, and how they were solved
+- Smoothen the handover and onboarding process, track record, and trace back if needed.